OriginVault/originvault-schema-registry/README.md

 ```

 ## Current Status
-The latest approved schema version is `v1`.
 Drafts currently under review can be found in the `drafts/` folder.

 ## Hosted URL
 Once a schema is approved and pushed into the OriginVault namespace, it will be publicly accessible at: